Q. What makes Manuka honey unique, or where does it come from?

 Q. What is "Active" Manuka honey?

 A. Manuka honey contains a very unique anti-bacterial property that underpins the healing, wellness, and wound care applications of the honey.
 Manuka honey is tested for its concentration of Methylglyoxal, measured in parts per million (ppm).
-Methylglyoxal (aka, MGO, MG) has been found to correlate with the antibacterial property of the honey.
+Methylglyoxal (aka, MGO, MG) has been found to correlate with the antibacterial and other health and wellness properties of the honey.
 The higher the MG level, the more effective the honey has been proven to be in the lab when exposed to bacterial agents.

 Q. How is the "Activity" level labeled on the honey jar?

-A. Using either the MG level directly, which ranges from 100-550 for most Manuka sold, or using an alternative scale termed either UMF (Unique Manuka Factor), or NPA (Non-Peroxide Activity).
+A. Using either the MG level directly, which ranges from 100-550 for most Manuka sold, or using an alternative scale termed either UMF (Unique Manuka Factor).
 This scale ranges from 5-20 for most Manuka sold.

 Q. What activity level should I buy?

-A. For general health & wellness applications, anything greater than a 10+ NPA (250+ MG) will work great.
-If you have an exotic flesh eating infection that you are going to treat topically, we would suggest you look for a 20+ NPA (800+ MG).
+A. For general health & wellness applications, anything greater than a UMF 12+ (350+ MG) will work great.
+Other specific health issues you are trying to treat might respond better to a 500+MG (15+UMF).

 Q. How is Bees & Trees Honey tested & labeled?